rustamlatypov/cpu-matrix-multiplication/README.md

 ## Results and analysis

-The results are captured using `./run n 2`, with different n values.
+The results are captured using `run n 2`, with different n values.

 ```